-Geologically hazardous areas are critical areas susceptible to severe erosion, landslide activity, or other geologic events.
+Geologically hazardous areas are critical areas susceptible to severe erosion, independent lands lide activity, or other geologic events.
 In the City of Tacoma shoreline, high marine bluffs, like those along the Tacoma Narrows, are the most visible type of geologically hazardous area, although seismic, tsunami and erosion hazards have also been mapped.

-The more severe hazard areas may not be suitable for placing structures or locating intense activities or uses due to the inherent threat to public health and safety.
-Vegetation removal during construction and development on or above the slope alters surface runoff and ground water infiltration patterns that can lead to increased slope instability.
-Erosion, excavation or wave action at the toe or base of the slope can also lead to increased slope instability.
+The more severe hazard areas are may not be suitable for placing structures or locating intense activities or uses due to the inherent threat to public health and safety.
+Vegetation removal during construction and development near the top of the slope, of adjacent properties alters surface runoff and ground water infiltration patterns that can lead to increased slope instability.
+Erosion or wave action at the toe of the slope can also lead to increased slope instability.

-Some erosion of shorelines and marine bluffs is natural.
+A certain level of erosion of shorelines and marine bluffs is natural to the Puget Sound area.
 Erosion from "feeder bluffs" is the primary source of sand and gravel found on beaches including accretion beaches (gravel bars, sand pits and barrier beaches).
-Armoring of coastal areas, also called hardening, limit the natural supply of sediment and can eventually starve beaches down drift of the bluff, resulting in lowered beach profiles and the potential for increased erosion.
+Extensive "hardening" of feeder bluff areas can eventually starve beaches down drift of the bluff, resulting in lowered beach profiles and the potential for increased erosion.
 Changes in the beach substrate resulting from reduced sediment deposition may result in negative habitat impacts along the shoreline.
 Erosion and accretion are natural processes that provide ecological functions and thereby contribute to sustaining the natural resource and ecology of the shoreline.
 Sea level rise may increase the rates of erosion at the base of steep slopes causing an increase in the susceptibility of geologically hazard areas to severe erosion or future landslide.